Mostowfi ol-Mamalek: Death and legacy

-Mirza Hassan Mostowfi al Mamalek died of a heart attack on 27 August 1932.
+Mirza Hassan Mostowfi al Mamalek died of a heart attack on 28 August 1932.
 He was buried in the family mausoleum in Vanak village.
 The funeral procession was marked by the Armenian residents of Vanak carrying the coffin for a mile to the Mausoleum, followed by a procession of 80 or more cars.
 The mausoleum is currently on the grounds of Alzahra University.

 Mostowfi had several children including a son, Mirza Yousof Mostowfi al-Mamalek II, who may have been named after his father.

-His descendants now bear the surname "Mostofi al-Mamaleki", "Mostowfi", " Tahriri", "Dabiri".
+His descendants now bear the surname "Mostofi al-Mamaleki", "Mostowfi", "Tahriri", "Dabiri".

 Hassan Abad Square

 The square and the buildings around it were built in a ten-year period.
 Hassan Abad was built by Mirza Yousof Mostowfi al-Mamalek, Naser ed-Din Shah's vizier.
 He named the place after his son Mirza Hassan Mostofi al-Mamalek.
-It was inspired by the Renaissance architecture, and adapted from the works of Palladio, the famous Italian architect of the Renaissance period.
+It was inspired by the Renaissance architecture, and adapted from the works of Palladio, the Italian architect of the Renaissance period.

-Following the Iranian revolution in 1979, the square was renamed to "31st of Shahrivar Square", however the new name did not stick and it is still known as the "Hassan Abad Square".
+Following the Iranian revolution in 1979, the square was renamed to "31st of Shahrivar Square", however the new name did not stick and it is still known as "Hassan Abad Square".